How To Go Vegan

 12. Being the only vegan

 This can be testing for some.
 Being the only vegan among a group of friends or at school, or in a small community.
 If you need support and need other vegans, then you now have the online world to turn to.
-Follow other vegans on social media and start to build you own online community where you can support each other.
-There are plenty of vegans on twitter, a lot of vegan groups on facebook to join.
+Follow other vegans on social media and start to build your own online community where you can support each other.
+There are plenty of vegans on Twitter, a lot of vegan groups on Facebook to join.
 If you want to join a safe space and connect with other vegans around the world – join us at Vegan Inspiration on G+.
 There you have over 5K vegans to get to know! :)

 I know it can be tiresome to be the only vegan as I grew up in a small community and didn’t have that many vegan friends until recent years.
-I’ve always been the odd one out so it was fine for me, but if you need support, you have the gift of the internet now days.
+I’ve always been the odd one out so it was fine for me, but if you need support, you have the gift of the internet nowadays.

 13. Being a vegan on a budget

 Buying vegan food doe snot have to be expensive, as I’ve written before, you do not have to seek out speciality stores to buy vegan food.
 It’s entirely possible to be a vegan and keep to a tight budget.
-In fact I’ve written two articles on these topics.
+In fact, I’ve written two articles on these topics.
 One is how to eat healthy on a budget and the other one address just this question – how to eat vegan on a budget.
 Read those as well as scroll through this tag – vegan on a budget – which contains recipes that are inexpensive to make.

 Image copyright by: foodandnutrition.org